 If you are looking for guided tours.
 I suggest the following:

-- If you don’t have a lot of time you can book the half day sunset tour to Sounio it leaves at around 5 pm and lasts approx 4 hours or
+- A half day sunset tour to Sounio it leaves at around 5 pm and lasts approx 4 hours or

 From the port of Piraeus you can catch one of the many ships that make daily excursions to 3 islands of the Saronic Gulf.
 The beautiful islands of Hydra, Poros and Aegina.
 While on board you will have the chance to enjoy a beautiful buffet and live entertainment.

 The lake is located in the suburb of Athens called Vouliagmeni just 25 km from the centre of Athens.
 It is famous for its therapeutic waters that maintain a 24 degrees Celsius temperature year round.
 Apart from swimming you there is a café on site along with a playground for the children.